-We have made certain manufacturing commitments to Samsung, and there is a contractual risk we will not require the quantities of pamrevlumab we have committed to, particularly if we cease some of our pamrevlumab clinical trials.
+We have made certain manufacturing commitments to Samsung, and there is a contractual risk we will not require the quantities of pamrevlumab we have committed to, particularly if we cease our final pamrevlumab clinical trials in pancreatic cancer, such as we did for our ZEPHYRUS-2 study and LELANTOS studies, as well as open label extensions for IPF and DMD indications.
+We may also not require quantities of pamrevlumab we have prepared for launch supply (for example for the above studies).
 In addition, our product candidates and any products that we may develop may compete with other product candidates and products for access and prioritization to manufacture.
 Certain third-party manufacturers may be contractually prohibited from manufacturing our product due to non-compete agreements with our competitors or a commitment to grant another party priority relative to our products.
 There are a limited number of third-party manufacturers that operate under cGMP and that might be capable of manufacturing to meet our requirements.
 Due to the limited number of third-party manufacturers with the contractual freedom, expertise, required regulatory approvals and facilities to manufacture our products on a commercial scale, identifying and qualifying a replacement third-party manufacturer would be expensive and time-consuming and may cause delay or interruptions in the production of our product candidates or products, which in turn may delay, prevent or impair our development and commercialization efforts.
 We also carry the risk that we may need to pay termination fees to Samsung or other manufacturers in the event that we have to manufacture lower volumes or not at all depending on the results of our clinical trials.
-In addition, third party manufacturers tend to change their upfront fees or postponement/cancelation fees over time or upon initiation of additional contracts, and this may lead to unanticipated financial loss for FibroGen.
+We may be subject to payments to Samsung to cover for committed manufacturing campaigns even if we do not need the material for clinical or commercial usage.
+In addition, third party manufacturers tend to change their upfront fees or postponement/cancelation fees over time or upon initiation of additional cont